You know, people are quite creative and have made some effective, if not a bit funny, solutions to the Oculus Rift sensor mount problem.

 I am sure a lot of inspiration can be gathered from these magnificent photos.
 Unfortunately, many of them are susceptible to outside influence and can easily break should you have contact with it.

-That’s why it’s best to invest into something sturdy.
-Something that looks good to the eye, isn’t as attention-grabbing and is overall low-profile.
+That’s why it’s best to invest in something sturdy.
+Something that looks good to the eye, isn’t as attention-grabbing, and is overall low-profile.

 Before Installing Oculus Rift Sensor Mounts!

 There are some important points to keep in mind.
 Apart from making them sturdy. make sure they are in the correct rotation.
 They shouldn’t really be sideways, only in a standing position, or upside down.

 The next important point is that always, and I mean always, be prepared for a bad signal.
 Before you start drilling holes in your home, you should make sure that the signal is good and ready in that position, and nothing interrupts it.
 Interruption can be caused by things blocking the way, mirrors, sunlight, reflective objects.
 Read this article on improving your tracking quality.

 Also, don’t forget that your cables have to be long enough.
 If they are not, I recommend checking out HDMI extensions.